Root Access

 From launchpad

 Edit a virtual device settings and go to the System tab.
-Then you can toggle Root access by checking the "Root Access" option.
+There, toggle Root access by checking the "Root Access" option.

 In Advanced Developer Tools